David Veikune: Professional career

-Pre-draft

 Cleveland Browns

-Veikune was drafted by the Cleveland Browns in the second round (52nd overall) of the 2009 NFL Draft.
+Veikune was selected by the Cleveland Browns in the second round (52nd overall) of the 2009 NFL draft.
 He was taken one pick before Pro Bowler LeSean McCoy, although the Browns were already starting Jamal Lewis at tailback.
 The pick was acquired from the New York Jets in an earlier trade that allowed the Jets to draft quarterback Mark Sanchez.

 Veikune appeared in 10 games on kick return as a rookie.
 He tore his mcl on the last practice of the year and was placed on season-ending injured reserve on January 2, 2010.

 Veikune was waived by the Browns on September 7, 2010.

 Denver Broncos

 On November 17, 2010, Veikune signed with the Denver Broncos and was a top special team player for the remaining 2010 season.
 He was waived the following season on August 29, 2011.

 Saskatchewan Roughriders

 On November 3, 2011, it was announced that Veikune had signed with the Saskatchewan Roughriders.

 On May 31, 2013, Veikune was released by the Riders before training camp started because he had a high ankle sprain that wouldn't heal until the end of the season.